doecode/server/src/main/java/gov/osti/services/Metadata.md

 * at least one developer
   * each developer must have a first and last name
   * if email is provided, it must be valid
+* if DOI is specified, release date is required